 Br.
-Shraddhamrita will be joining Yogafest for his fourth visit.
-Living as a monk for many years, his insight and clarity on any subject gives us a chance to witness the depths of the truth spoken by one who has journeyed beyond average daily life.
+Shraddhamrita will be joining Yogafest for his sixth visit.
+Living as a monk for many years, his insight and clarity on any spiritual subject gives us a chance to witness the depths of the truth spoken by one who has journeyed beyond average daily life.
 Amma has again blessed us with his presence and we experience Amma’s Grace and love with Shraddhadji joining us to open to our retreat with this very special talk.

 Founder and Director of Dance of Life from 1975-2008 and Founder/ Director of Yogafest since 2005, Eugenie remains committed to her loving and devoted role as teacher and advisor as well as ardent student of Amma, world renowned guru and humanitarian.
 Eugenie began as a contemporary dancer and formed her own company creating and mounting theatrical feature length dance-works with spiritually based themes for many years.
 Eugenie and her two teenage daughters developed a mime and dance team Clown Theatre, and travelled extensively in Australia and India.
 In 1978 after meeting the Guru Swami Muktananda she learned meditation and under his tutelage became a teacher of Yoga.
 Since those early blissful days she remains devoted to truth and Reality, the subterranean depths of our mortal existence and conveys this understanding to her students.
 Still teaching at 75 Eugenie loves each and every moment sharing with her students and certainly intends to continue till her last breath.
 Eugenie has been producer of every Yogafest Retreat since it’s inception in 2005 (excluding 2016).